 D. I’m not really a good test-taker, so I don’t know how to answer this…

 At the risk of stating the obvious, wage theft is bad (even if you don’t like the employee).
 But you knew that, of course, and the Minnesota legislature agrees with you.
-So much so, in fact, that they just passed a new Wage Theft law that goes into effect on August 1, 2019, and which will require you to change a number of your payroll and documentation practices as a result.
+So much so, in fact, that they just passed a new Wage Theft law that goes into effect on July 1, 2019 (a previous version of this article mentioned August 1, 2019), and which will require you to change a number of your payroll and documentation practices as a result.
 And, no, that date is not a typo.

 A whole lot, actually, some of which makes sense, and some of which, well, let’s just say seems more likely to feel like busy-work, than to actually deter wage theft practices.

 Civil and criminal penalties

 Let’s start with the obvious stuff.
 Under the law, it is illegal for employers, acting with the “intent to defraud”, to:

 Violating the law can lead to penalties as high as a 20-year prison sentence and/or a $100,000 fine.
 Additionally, the law makes it illegal to retaliate against employees for asserting their rights under the new Wage Theft law, as well as existing wage and hour / wage payment statutes, and imposes penalties that can range from $700 - $3,000 per violation.